AdobeDocs/experience-manager-65.en/help/sites-administering/msm-best-practices.md

 * **Moving** pages in a blueprint will **not** result in corresponding pages being moved in live copies after rollout with standard rollout configuration:

     * The reason for this behavior is that a page move implicitly includes a page delete.
-This could potentionally lead to unexpected behavior on publish, as deleting pages on author automatically deactivates corresponding content on publish.
+This could potentially lead to unexpected behavior on publish, as deleting pages on author automatically deactivates corresponding content on publish.
 This can also have a knock-on effect on related items such as links, bookmarks, and others.
     * Content inheritance in the respective live copy pages is updated to reflect the new location of their sources in the blueprint.
     * To fully realize a page move from a blueprint to live copies, consider the following best practices: